alexbevi/alexbevi.github.com/_posts/2023-08-03-behavioral-changes-to-the-findoneand-star-family-of-apis-in-node-dot-js-driver-6-dot-0-0.markdown

 ![](/images/product1605-02.png)

-Type hinting will indicate the Schema associated with the collection the operation was executed against.
-As we would expect, when the `includeResultMetadata` is changed to `false` inline validation will indicate there’s an issue as the `value` property no longer exists on the type associated with the result
+Type hinting will indicate the Schema associated with the collection that the operation was executed against.
+As we would expect, when the `includeResultMetadata` is changed to `false`, inline validation will indicate there’s an issue since the `value` property no longer exists on the type associated with the result

 ![](/images/product1605-01.png)